Kerbas-ad-astra/CommNet-Relays/README.md

 	* The license is changed to the GPL v3 (or later).
 * 02016 11 XX (2.0): Constructing New Relays
 	* Renamed to "CommNet Relays".
-	* Reworked contracts to use new CC antenna parameter -- specific parts are no longer required, just use enough relay antennas to get the job done.
+	* Backend logic overhauled to use new CC antenna parameter.
+Specific parts are no longer required to complete contracts (though unlocking the stock relays is required for them to generate); just use enough relay antennas to get the job done (20,000 HG-5 antennas would qualify for a Jool relay).
 	* Adjusted some of the contract parameters to reduce duplication and increase available choices.
 	* Max/min apoapses adjusted to CommNet balance.
+		* Adjusted RSS patch.
-		* Added OPM balance patch.
+		* Added OPM patch, best used with Custom Barn Kit.
 	* Added new "Super DSN" contract to build enormous DSN relays.
 Why?
 Because we can!

 ##Roadmap